marjoleinF/gamtree/README.md

 ![](inst/README-figures/README-unnamed-chunk-8-1.png)

 We now obtained only a single split.
-Increased flexibility of the smooth curves seems to have accounted for the difference between Eugene and Sapiumwe saw in the earlier tree.
+Increased flexibility of the smooth curves seems to have accounted for the difference between Eugene and Sapium we saw in the earlier tree.
 Otherwise, the results seem the smaew as before: The response variable values appear somewhat lower at the start in node 2, compared to node 3.
 This difference seems to have increased at the last measurements.

 We again apply the `gam.check()` function: